 If you are new to exercise or haven't worked out in a long time, you should meet with your trainer two to three times weekly.
-This regularity will ensure that you develop proper form in all of your exercises.
+This regularity ensures that you develop proper form in all of your exercises, says the Australian Institute of Fitness.
 Muscle memory is powerful, and you don't want to learn bad habits in the gym; they will hinder your results and possibly contribute to injuries.
-According to the American Council on Exercise, “Scheduling regular appointments with a personal trainer helps eliminate any excuses you might come up with for not exercising.”
-After you have seen the trainer consistently for two to three months, you may wish to reduce the number of sessions to once weekly -- or if you’re feeling comfortable, once a month.

 If you have a 5K or a marathon coming up, a trainer can help you prepare for race day with a progressive training program — especially important if you're new to racing — that improves your finish time and reduces your risk for sustaining an injury.
 This can take place in one session or weekly sessions leading up to the event.